Nevada Supreme Court Must Review State’s Experimental Execution Protocol

 LAS VEGAS—The execution of Scott Dozier was put on hold Thursday, Oct.
 9, after Clark County District Court Judge Jennifer P. Togliatti enjoined the Nevada Department of Corrections from administering a paralytic as the final drug in its experimental execution protocol.

-Lawyers from the Nevada Attorney General’s Office requested a stay of execution in order to seek review by the Nevada Supreme Court.
+Lawyers from the Nevada Attorney General’s Office requested a stay of execution to seek review by the Nevada Supreme Court.

 The American Civil Liberties Union of Nevada has repeatedly called on the Department of Corrections and Nevada Governor Brian Sandoval to put this execution on hold, citing a lack of transparency from state officials and concerns about training and with the never-before-used drug protocol—the sedative diazepam, the dangerous opioid fentanyl, and the paralytic cisatracurium.